Leslie Young Correthers: The Forgotten Poet of the Garden

 Don't be tricked by his acting nor how he is dressed.

-It is a shame that Leslie Young Correthers' work has been overlooked.
-His poetry, with its blend of whimsy, beauty, and a touch of the macabre, offers a unique perspective on the natural world.
+It is a tragedy, dear readers, that Leslie Young Correthers' work has been allowed to fade into obscurity.
+His poetry, with its unique blend of whimsy, beauty, and a touch of the macabre, offers a perspective on the natural world that is both refreshing and timeless.
+In his verses, we find not just descriptions of plants, but characters with personalities as varied and complex as any in a Shakespearean play.

 Leslie Young Correthers